RawForm-Labs/host_discovery/README.md

-> This library is a work in progress
+# This repository is no longer maintained.

-# A simple Rust crate for host discovery
+This crate might be a better choice: [Whoami](https://github.com/ardaku/whoami)

 ### Basic Usage
 ```rust